F0lak/dm_open_ref/ref/proc/browse.md

     browser or not.
 If it is turned off (display=0), the text or file is simply sent to the user and expected to be referenced later.
-This might be useful, for instance, to first send an image to a user and then display a web page that uses that image+
+This might be useful, for instance, to first send an image to a user and then display a web page that uses that image:
 ```
  usr \<\<
     browse(\'monster.png\',\"display=0\") usr \<\<